 CONS: There is not enough review for some students to retain the concepts taught in previous years.
 In states where standardized testing is required, the mastery approach may result in low test scores since students won’t have covered all the topics yet in the lower grades.

-We have used all 3 of these math programs extensively since we started homeschooling in 2006.
+We have used all 3 of these math programs extensively since we started homeschooling.
 In fact, we’ve used all 3 programs at some point for every level: in elementary, middle school, and high school.

 College Entrance Exams